vvaldersteins/ngx-svg/README.md

 hoverable: Indicator if user should be able to see dot on hover, to capture coordinates.
 (OPTIONAL, Defaults to false)
 pointSize: Numeric value in pixels, to indicate how large should the point be.
 (OPTIONAL, Defaults to 10)
 clickEvent: Is fired when click event happens on the hovered point element.
 Must have hoverable option enabled.
 (OUTPUT PARAMETER)
+doubleClickEvent: Is fired when double click event happens on the hovered point element.
+Must have hoverable option enabled.
+(OUTPUT PARAMETER)
 ```

 # Elements